Amazon RDS Pros and Cons – A detailed overview

 |Point in time recovery||Zero data loss is not guaranteed|

-We hope that this articles is helpful for you in understanding Amazon RDS pros and cons.
+We hope that this article is helpful for you in understanding Amazon RDS pros and cons.
 To learn more about other AWS database services like Redshift, head over to our blog.